SunHao-0/healer/README.md

 healer linux_amd64  syz-repro  syz-symbolize  syz-sysgen
 ```

-Finally, executing following command to start the fuzzing, where `-i` specifies the path to disk image, `-l` specify the path to kernel image, `-t` indicates the fuzzing target and `--ssh-key` specifies the path to ssh key.
+Finally, executing following command to start the fuzzing, where `-d` specifies the path to disk image, `-k` specifies the path to kernel image and `--ssh-key` specifies the path to ssh key.

 ```
 > # `sudo` maybe needed for `kvm` accessing.
-> healer -i stretch.img --ssh-key stretch.id_rsa -k bzImage -t linux/amd64
+> healer -d stretch.img --ssh-key stretch.id_rsa -k bzImage
 ```

-One can also specify the parallel fuzzing instance (thread) via `-j`, the path to kernel object file (`vmlinux`) and srouce code via `-O` and `-S` so that Healer can symbolize the kernel crash log.
+One can also specify the parallel fuzzing instance (thread) via `-j`, the path to kernel object file (`vmlinux`) and srouce code via `-b` and `-r` so that Healer can symbolize the kernel crash log.
 See more options via `healer --help`.
 If everything works ok, you'll see following log:
 ```
  ___   ___   ______   ________   __       ______   ______
 /__/\ /__/\ /_____/\ /_______/\ /_/\     /_____/\ /_____/\
 \::\ \\  \ \\::::_\/_\::: _  \ \\:\ \    \::::_\/_\:::_ \ \